Why Not Stay Awhile? How to Renew Your Lease

 Make a Decision

-Once you have all this information gathered, you can make an informed decision about how you want to proceed.
+Once you have all this information gathered, you can make an informed decision.
 Decide whether or not you want to renew your apartment lease.
+If you decide to renew, then follow the rest of this article.

 Write a Letter